-Starting 12 December till 13 June 2021, members of the public can now finally board the Orient Express at one of the largest ongoing onsite exhibits: “Once Upon A Time On The Orient Express” at Gardens By The Bay!
+Pay a visit back to the days of romance at one of the largest ongoing onsite exhibits, “Once Upon A Time On The Orient Express” at Gardens By The Bay.
+The exhibition is now on till 5 January 2022.

 Enter the original carriages from the Orient Express

-With only three such carriages left in the world, Once Upon A Time On The Orient Express At Gardens By The Bay will be featuring two of the original carriages filled with the original furniture of the Orient Express for visitors to view and tour along with over 300 artefacts.
-This will be a first for both the exhibit and for Singapore.
+With only three such carriages left in the world, Once Upon A Time On The Orient Express at Gardens By The Bay will be featuring two of the original carriages filled with the original furniture of the Orient Express for visitors to view and tour along with over 300 artefacts.

 The fourgon or cabin area on the Orient Express is used as a space to pay tribute to the various movies and books that were inspired by this famous train.
 Some titles that you can expect to find include James Bond’s From Russia With Love and of course, Murder on the Orient Express.